nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 ./setup.sh
 ```

-This will install all dependencies for server and client and will create a .env file in the root directory
+This will install all dependencies and will create .env file for server and client
 </br>

 ### Development